Breast Augmentation Sydney

 Do I have to routinely replace my Breast Implants every 10 years?

-Our short answer to this is a definite NO!
+Our short answer to this is NO!

 Although it is unrealistic to expect that all implants will last forever, we can never predict the life span of any implant.

-In truth, some women may need to replace their implants within a relatively short period of time when an unexpected problem arises but there are also women who have had the same breast implants in place for many years without any problems.
+In truth, some women may need to replace their implants within a relatively short period of time if an unexpected problem arises but there are also women who have had the same breast implants in place for many years without any problems.

 What we do advocate, however, is that patients check the integrity of their implants with a simple Breast Ultrasound every 1-2 years.
 If an Ultrasound ever suggests a possible rupture, and it is subsequently confirmed on MRI Examination, removal and replacement is then certainly indicated and justified.

 An Augmentation Mastopexy is the appropriate procedure when the breast has suffered volume loss and significant sagging.
 Naturally, an Augmentation Mastopexy is a longer procedure than a simple Breast Augmentation and does require an overnight stay in hospital.
-Accordingly, the total cost is greater than a straightforward Breast Augmentation but if you satisfy each of Medicare’s three criteria you will qualify for a partial Medicare rebate on both the Surgical and Anaesthetic fees.
+Accordingly, the total cost is greater than a straightforward Breast Augmentation but if you satisfy each of Medicare’s three criteria you should qualify for a partial Medicare rebate on both the Surgical and Anaesthetic fees.

 These three criteria are: